meangrinch/PaletteChanger/README.md

 * Select an image file (various formats supported).
 * Input any image as the color palette (auto limits to 256 colors).
-* Limit the maximum number of colors to use from the inputted color palette.
+* Adjust the number of colors to use from the inputted color palette.
 * Colors are replaced based on Euclidean Distance.

 ## Notes